prebid/prebid-cache-java/README.md

 (work in progress)

 # _Prebid Cache Java_
 Prebid Cache provides the caching service component for the Prebid Server project.
 Currently, the API supports both the GET and POST endpoints.
 Prebid Cache Java provides a Redis and Aerospike implementation for the cache.
 By default it uses Aerospike.
-How to switch between Redis And Aerospike described at Cache Cinfiguration section.
+How to switch between Redis And Aerospike described at Cache Configuration section.
 However, Prebid Cache is designed to support any cache implementation.

 ## Integration Guide
 Project configuration is managed through the use of YAML configuration (see resources folder).